Gig Economy, Empowerment or Exploitation?

 Workers in the gig economy are paid per task, sale, or project so they have to work as much as they possibly can in order to maintain their level of income.
 If you come to think about it, the gig economy is basically digitizing the informal sector.
 It's not the traditional career choice for some but it provides additional income.

-From street food vendor to motorcycle transport drivers, jobs in the informal sector already has roots in most developing countries.
+From street food vendors to motorcycle transport drivers, jobs in the informal sector already have roots in most developing countries.
 It's only when the rise of the app-based gig economy that these jobs have all but become formalized and digitized.
 The shift seems seamless in this part of the world when developed countries treat the industry as unstable and unreliable.

 Although certain aspects of the gig economy are dependent on the demand from the developed countries, it doesn't have to be poorly paid, part-time work.
 Such technologies can be used in developing countries to help people find full-time income-generating opportunities.
 In fact, more startups have emerged in countries like Indonesia, Nigeria, and India owing to their large population of young and educated workforce.